-One thing to keep in mind with respect to performance claims is that no spark plug creates horsepower.
+One thing to keep in mind with respect to performance claims is that spark plugs create horsepower.

-So on older vehicles, replacing the spark plugs at the recommended service intervals for preventive maintenance will reduce the risk of misfires and maintain peak engine performance.
+So, On older vehicles, installing spark plugs at the recommended service intervals for preventive maintenance; will reduce the risk of misfires and maintain peak engine performance.

-A new set of plugs is not a cure-all for driveability and emissions problems.
-In most cases a plug change can make a significant improvement.
+Installing new plugs is not a cure-all for driveability and emissions problems.
+But, In most cases installing new spark plugs can make a significant improvement.